Divorce in Wisconsin: Tips on splitting retirement benefits

 Wisconsin is one of nine states that use a community property system.
-This means that all property owned by the parties, except if acquired by gift or inheritance, is considered joint property, owned by both spouses.
+This means that all property owned by the parties, except if acquired by gift or inheritance, is considered joint property which must be divided at the time of the divorce.
 Accordingly, it is imperative to have an accurate list of all assets including retirement accounts.

-Retirement plans are generally classified as either defined contribution plans or defined benefit, also known as pension, plans.
+Retirement plans are generally classified as either defined contribution plans, such as a 401(k) or IRA, or defined benefit plans, such as pensions.
 Defined contribution plans are often maintained by employers and are structured as savings or investment plans.
 This plan can be paid as a lump sum upon retirement while a defined benefit, or pension plan, is generally paid in monthly or annual payments.

 Once the accounts are known, the next step involves getting an accurate valuation of the retirement assets.
 After this is done, retirement plans can be dealt with in one of two ways during a divorce: offset or division.
 An offset requires a spouse who wishes to keep his or her retirement account intact to pay an equal amount, taking into account tax consequences, to the other party in non-retirement assets.
 This can be risky, particularly for those divorcing over the age of fifty since it will be very difficult to rebuild retirement accounts prior to reaching retirement age.
 The second option, a division, allows for the account itself to be split between the parties.
 The government allows a division to occur as a non-taxable event when a divorce takes place.
 This means that you can take one retirement account and split it without paying taxes or penalties.
 However, it should be noted that if a spouse wants to withdraw funds after the division occurs, then he or she will be subject to taxes and possibly penalties.

 Pensions are not the only retirement benefit to take into consideration.
-Those who have gone through a divorce often qualify for social security benefits based upon their spouse’s earnings.
-If you are divorced, your ex-spouse can receive benefits based on your record (even if you have remarried) if:
+Those who have gone through a divorce often qualify for social security benefits based on their spouse’s earnings.
+If you are divorced, your ex-spouse can receive benefits based on your record, regardless of whether or not you have already remarried:

 - The marriage lasted at least 10 years